PabloHendriks/AdamLMCDQN/README.md

 - lr_experiment
 - robust_set_experiment

-To see or change the hyperparameters, you can edit the default config file and the respective experiment config file, you can find these under `configs/experiments`.
+To see or change the hyperparameters, you can edit the default config file and the respective experiment config file, which you can find under `configs/experiments`.
 Keep in mind that the parameters of the default config will be overwritten by the ones defined in the specific experiment config.

-Most experiments have implemented a sequential and a parallelized version.
-We recommend using the sequential version for gpu usage, and the parallelized version for cpu.
-The parallelization over several GPUs is not implemented.
+Most experiments have implemented a sequential and a parallelised version.
+We recommend using the sequential version for GPU usage, and the parallelised version for CPU.
+The parallelisation over several GPUs is not implemented.

 ## Citation